Iceblaze9527/Python-Learning/Codecademy:Inheritance and Polymorphism.md

   """
 class RefrigeratorException(KitchenException):
   """
   Exception for when the refrigerator stops working
   """
  ```

+In this code, we define three exceptions.
+First, we define a `KitchenException` that acts as the parent to our other, specific kitchen appliance exceptions. `KitchenException` subclasses `Exception`, so it behaves in the same way that regular `Exception`s do.
+Afterward we define `MicrowaveException` and `RefrigeratorException` as subclasses.

+Since our exceptions are subclassed in this way, we can catch any of `KitchenException`‘s subclasses by catching `KitchenException`.
+For example:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYxNDE0NTQ2LDUyMzY2NzE5XX0=
+eyJoaXN0b3J5IjpbMTA3NjQ4OTI5NSw1MjM2NjcxOV19
 -->